 Protocol for instrumental teaching/counselling/academic tuition sessions via videoconferencing

-Staff should keep a log of all videoconferencing sessions and report any safeguarding concerns that arise during them to the relevant DSP
+- Staff should keep a log of all videoconferencing sessions and report any safeguarding concerns that arise during them to the relevant DSP.

-Chaperone – there should be an adult present in the house of the pupil, who introduces him/herself at the start of the session on camera and gives permission for the session to proceed.
+- Chaperone – tutors / HMs / HOYs should check with the pupil that there is an adult present in the house, who introduces him/herself at the start of the session on camera and gives permission for the session to proceed.
 The adult may then stay in the room to supervise, or may be in a different room, but still in the building.

 - If a tutor becomes aware that a child who is not old enough to be left home alone is in fact alone at home it should be treated as a safeguarding matter and a member of the safeguarding team must be informed.